zhaozhixu/LightNet/README.md

     There are options to custom your building and installation process.
     You can append them after `./configure`.
 For example, use

-        ./configure --prefix=DIR
+        ./configure --install-dir=DIR

-    to set the installation directory to DIR (default is `/usr/local`).
+    to set the installation directory (default is `/usr/local`).
 Use

         ./configure --with-cuda=yes